waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Interacting from behind pushes the bird forward (Verified at (15, 24) -> (15, 29)).
     - Interacting from the front moves the bird (Verified at (29, 23) -> move off-screen).
     - Interacting from below at (15, 26) moves the bird to (20, 24) (Verified when bird was at (15, 25) and facing down).
     - Interacting from the side is location-dependent.
 From the right at (16, 29), it resets the puzzle.
 From the left at (14, 29), it makes the bird disappear (progress).
-At (21, 24), it also makes the bird disappear.
+Interacting from the side at (21, 24) when the bird is at (20, 24) makes it say 'Kwaa!' and disappear (progress).
     - Stepping on a specific twig pile triggers the Farfetch'd to appear at a new location.
 (Verified: Stepping on (16, 28) makes it appear at (22, 31)).
 - **Untested Alternatives:** The solution may require a key item (e.g., Squirtbottle), a specific Pokémon move used on the environment, or be time-dependent.
 - **Execution Errors & Failed Hypotheses:**